breck7/scroll/scroll/readme.md

 ## Alternatives Considered

-There is no publishing software that reads and writes dumbdown yet so building Dud was necessary.
+There is no publishing software that reads and writes dumbdown yet so building Scroll was necessary.
 Jekyll and Brecksblog are 2 biggest inspirations.

 - https://jekyllrb.com/